 Leather and synthetic construction; durable, easy to clean

 Globe Tilt Skateboarding Shoe

 Globe has been a worldwide phenomenon, and it’s clear to see why.
 Not only do they land a perfect ten in terms of that true skateboard shoe style, but they really make it their own at the same time.
 You get a durable midsole that’s built to withstand the shock and awe that comes with sudden movements and drops on your board.
 Pair that with the form-fitting and solid leather and synthetic construction, and you’ve got yourself a recipe for swagger and skating success.
 Globe threw a one-of-a-kind S-Trac grip system on the bottom of these, making them the best skateboard shoes for those who are light on their feet.
 Last but not least, with Globe Tilt Skateboarding Shoe you get a supple padded tongue and firm cushioning along the collar and heel, avoiding all blisters and aching from a long day on the half-pipe.
-When speaking of one color shoes, make sure you also check our selection of best white sneakers on the market.
+Make sure you also check our selection of the best inline skates for more great items like this.